Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

      3. Default EasyConfig files that come with EasyBuild are deliberately not included in user mode as it was decided this is confusing for the users.

-     4. Deliberately not included: Our ebrepo_files repositories.
+     4. Deliberately not included: Our ebfiles_repo repositories.
 Everything in there should be in our own EasyConfig repository if the installations are managed properly.